github/vscode-codeql/extensions/ql-vscode/README.md

 ## License

 The CodeQL extension for Visual Studio Code is [licensed](LICENSE.md) under the MIT License.
 The version of CodeQL used by the CodeQL extension is subject to the [GitHub CodeQL Terms & Conditions](https://securitylab.github.com/tools/codeql/license).

+## Data and Telemetry

+If you specifically opt-in to permit GitHub to do so, GitHub will collect usage data and metrics for the purposes of helping the core developers to improve the CodeQL extension for VS Code.
+This data will not be shared with any parties outside of GitHub.
+IP addresses and installation IDs will be retained for a maximum of 30 days.
+Anonymous data will be retained for a maximum of 180 days.
+Please see [telemetry](TELEMETRY.md) for more information.